Heathrow passengers warned of ‘disruption and delays’ as 72 hour strike is called

 The next stoppage is timed to coincide with what could be the busiest weekend of the winter, a week ahead of Christmas.

-iguel Gomez Sjunnesson, executive vice-president for Europe for Menzies Aviation said:“We are well prepared for further industrial action and are working closely with key partners to put in place robust contingency plans.
+Miguel Gomez Sjunnesson, executive vice-president for Europe for Menzies Aviation said:“We are well prepared for further industrial action and are working closely with key partners to put in place robust contingency plans.

 “The previous strike, which involved about 250 of our 1,500 ground handling workforce at Heathrow, had minimal impact on our operations with no flight cancellations attributable to Menzies and 97% of flights departing on time.